 Sierra Leone (SL) is one of the poorest countries in the world, with over 50% of the population living in multidimensional poverty.
 Unfortunately, children with disabilities in SL are often denied their right to education.
 Many families keep their children out of school and when children with disabilities are enrolled in school, they often face complex barriers; negative attitudes amongst teachers and parents, a lack of resources and specialist teachers, huge class sizes, the child’s disability or poor healthcare and structural barriers all compound to make the reality of a local inclusive education for most children with disabilities unlikely.

-In SL people have poor regard for those who are blind, they are seen as a burden and in some cases a curse.
-In schools, some students also think blindness is catching, making the life of a blind child incredibly isolating; leaving them on the fringes of society.
+In SL people have poor regard for those who are visually impaired, they are seen as a burden and in some cases a curse.
+In schools, some students also think blindness is catching, making the life of a visually impaired child incredibly isolating; leaving them on the fringes of society.
 There are also few dedicated schools in SL for special needs, which is one of the major causes for affected individuals remaining trapped in poverty.

 Children with disabilities face multiple forms of discrimination, leading to their exclusion from school and their communities.
 This means adolescents with disabilities are far less likely than those without disabilities to have attained even minimal literacy.